-She was previously the representative for Massachusetts's 5th congressional district (2007-2012).
+She was previously the representative for Massachusetts’s 5th congressional district as a Democrat from 2007 to 2012.

 Tsongas is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).